Lessons

 Piano.

-Requirements: Ages 6+ and have completed Kindergarten.
+Requirements: Ages 7+ and have completed Kindergarten.
 Have access to a touch sensitive keyboard with at least one pedal at home.
+Kids must have basic reading skills.

 Piano lessons have been a timeless introduction to the world of music for kids for hundreds of years.
 I make sure kids have a positive piano experience above all else.
 Students who feel comfortable and confident learning not only stick with music longer, but never think they are “untalented” or “unmusical.”